 Ouch!
-The Hurts The stories we tell our selves BY: Troy Murphy |July 2016
+The Hurts The Pain of Life Setbacks BY: Troy Murphy |July 2016

 Stock Adobe Royalty Free Images

 We can’t escape, no matter how fast we run or how well we hide; life is difficult.
-From our first breath to our last gasp, unavoidable troubles interfere with expectations, disrupting happiness.
-Discomforts come as momentary agitations or decade long struggles.
-Much of our lives involve working through the inevitable pains of existence.
+From our first breath to our dying gasp, unavoidable troubles interfere with expectations, disrupting happiness.
+Discomforts may be momentary agitations or decade long struggles.
+Much of our lives, we work through the inevitable pains of existence.
 We are programmed to respond to pain, not ignore it.
-Pain’s purpose is to demand attention, design an effective response that alleviates the torment, allowing the body to rebalance.
-But our magnificent minds discovered an alternative; manipulating thought, changing the meaning of the event, thus weakening the impact; defensive thought diffuses discomforts.
+Pain demands attention—a biological design motivating action to alleviate the torment, allowing the body to rebalance and rest.
+But our magnificent minds adapt to experience, skirting more difficult paths while still alleviating pain.
+We adapt and integrate responses.
+Some responses simply manipulate thought by changing meaning and thus weakening the impact; protective thoughts often diffuse discomforts.
 These thought strategies displace pain, sometimes eliminating it, other times postponing it, and unfortunately, occasionally, magnifying it.